The ketogenic diet is a very strict diet used to help control some types of seizures. It is high in fat, adequate in protein and low in carbohydrates.

 - Monitor your child.

 - Create special meals to help get your child used to a high-fat diet and allow ketones to build.

 Before your child can go home:

 - He must eat three full meals without vomiting and have stable blood glucose and urine ketone levels.

-- Your child’s nutritionist will teach you about weighing foods, planning meals, and dealing with problems that may come up with the diet at home.
-She can also help you review your child’s diet and set new limits as needed.
+- Your child’s nutritionist will teach you about weighing foods, planning meals and dealing with problems that may come up with the diet at home.
+The nutritionist can also help you review your child’s diet and set new limits as needed.